 From the Idle-Free California website:

-IDLE-FREE HANDOUTS: Handouts in various sizes from business card size, one-panel pamphlets, and full size flyers to print and
+• IDLE-FREE HANDOUTS: Handouts in various sizes from business card size, one-panel pamphlets, and full size flyers to print and distribute.

 • NO IDLING SIGNS: Local schools can post no idling signs; banks can post such signs at ATM drive thrus; mall owners can post

 signs in parking lots.
-Search online for "Custom Traffic Signs" to submit a custom sign order or these suggested templates:
+Only with an agreement of these entities, search online for "Custom Traffic Signs" to submit a custom sign order or these suggested templates: